 Garbage cans, fences, dog waste, parking restrictions are all examples of rules that need enforcing in order to keep the peace and maintain a community that attracts good buyers.
 An HOA governs the community entity, and CC&Rs are legal documents.
 Rules must comply with state law, and all must be taken care of properly if your do not want your HOA at legal risk.
 Angry homeowners are inevitable, and management of this is crucial to the success of the HOA’s future.
 Optionally, your HOA manager can do walkthroughs in your neighborhood on a regular basis to watch for rule violations.

 The more common elements and rules and regulations your HOA has, the more complex meetings can be.
 HOA managers help structure and run the meetings, and, if the board desires, take meeting minutes.
 On average, HOA meetings are four times per year.

 Some HOAs do more projects than others.
 Budget management in planning and executing projects is key, as well as knowing how to bid out a project and structure contracts in your best interest.
 Your HOA manager can manage the project, ensure it is on time, and that things go well throughout.
 If your small HOA doesn’t have the resources to do things like set up vendors with lockbox or keys, explain the project to them, etc. then a manager might be a good choice for you.

 Customized to your HOA’s needs

 We work with you to determine which services are of value to your association, and which are not.
 We create your package to just the level of service that is best for your HOA, whether that be full-service or just the pieces you need.
 For example, most HOAs want uniformity among homes, so we step in for rule enforcement.
-Or, you may only need property management accounting, where a bookkeeper takes care of your accounts receivable and accounts payable.
+Or, you may only need property management accounting, where a staff accountant takes care of your accounts receivable and accounts payable.
 Learn more about our homeowner’s association financial statements here.